econia-labs/econia-v5/doc/architecture-specification.md

 1. Queries for information like best bid/ask `SHALL` be possible through public APIs, to enable composability.
 These APIs `MAY` charge a small amount, for example 100 octas, to reduce excessive queries for contended state.
-1. Oracle fees `SHALL` be paid to a primary fungible store for each market, denominated in the protocol utility coin, with the oracle query amount tracked in a global registry.
+1. Oracle fees `MAY` be paid to a primary fungible store for each market, denominated in the protocol utility coin, with the oracle query amount tracked in a global registry.
 1. Runtime oracle functions `SHALL` be implemented as a public wrapper around